SvenFestersen/MPalCLI/README.markdown

 Set volume:
     mpal.py volume [<value>]
-If &lt;value&gt; is omitted, this hows the current volume. <value> has to be an integer in range [0, 100].
+If &lt;value&gt; is omitted, this hows the current volume. &lt;value&gt;
+has to be an integer in range [0, 100].
 The given value is rounded to multiples of five.
 An alternative to set the volume is
     mpal.py volume set <value>

 Play a favorite station:
     mpal.py fav [<id>]
 If &lt;id&gt; is omitted, this prints a list of the favorite stations with ids.
 An alternative to play a favorite station is
     mpal.py fav play <id>